trinhthechuong/SynOmics/docs/source/index.rst

 Welcome to SynOmics documentation!
 ===================================

-**SynOmics** is a Python library for synthetic genomics and omics data analysis.
+**SynOmics** is a Python library for synthetic and omics data analysis.
-It provides tools for generating synthetic genomic data, analyzing biological sequences, and integrating with bioinformatics workflows.
+It provides tools for generating synthetic transcriptomics and clinical data, analyzing gene expression, and integrating with bioinformatics workflows.

 .. note::